 Asking the necessary questions and considering all factors will help you assess how a condominium complex fits your preferences.
 This can’t be overstated as the focus can sometimes be pointed towards the design, price, and accessibility of a condo unit, and less on background factors.

-Ask questions pertaining to how the condominium complex is managed.
+Ask questions about how the condominium complex is managed.

-Since you invest a significant amount to attain your dream house, you deserve to ask a lot of questions.
+Since you invest a significant amount in attaining your dream house, you deserve to ask a lot of questions.

 Request a copy of the by-laws and regulations governing the ownership of a condo unit and examine things that might put you at a disadvantage.